 While the most obvious reason in favor of a first look is the timeline, figuring out the logistics of the day that gives you the opportunity for the most photos.
 If I’m being entirely honest, the other benefits are perhaps even more appealing.

-- It opens up the opportunity to create a really beautiful and authentic moment – in private.
+It certainly opens up the opportunity to create a really beautiful and authentic moment – in private.
 If you identify as someone who doesn’t love being the center of attention, I promise you’ll be a whole heck of a lot less nervous seeing each other for the first time if it’s just the two of you.

-- You can share more intimate vows with each other that you might not want to say during your ceremony in front of everyone you know.
+You can share more intimate vows with each other that you might not want to say during your ceremony in front of everyone you know.

-- It takes some pressure off walking down the aisle (ladies, the guys are JUST as nervous about this one!).
+It takes some pressure off walking down the aisle (ladies, the guys are JUST as nervous about this one!).

-- The photos are packed with real excitement and emotion – I can’t help but feel the happy jitters from the groom as he anxiously awaits his bride.
+The photos are packed with real excitement and emotion.
+I can’t help but feel the happy jitters from the groom as he anxiously awaits his bride.

 I prefer the first look to be a moment shared only by the bride and groom but that’s entirely your call.
-It’s likely to be the only moment you’ll have ‘alone time’ and it allows me to get some really beautiful, intimate shots of genuine emotion (can you tell I’m all about that?!).
+It’s likely to be the only moment you’ll have ‘alone time’.
+It allows me to get some really beautiful, intimate shots of genuine emotion (can you tell I’m all about that?!).
 I’ll set up the bride & groom up in a location with flattering lighting and a beautiful background but other than that, I’m not orchestrating the moment, posing or directing during this time.

 Now having said all this…the first look is not for everyone.
 In short, it is up to you.
 I just ask couples to weigh the pros and cons before nixing the idea all together.
 If it’s been your dream since you were 5 to see your husband for the first time waiting for you at the end of the aisle I’d never ask you to throw that away.
 Above all, it is your day.